 Mike Tyson went down in a shocking upset in 2004, but British heavyweight Danny Williams has been on the path to oblivion since then.

 Defeating a shell of Mike Tyson is a noose around Williams’ neck that he could never shake off.
-It’s given promoters in Europe the opportunity to bring a fighter over to their shores solely due to the name of the man he conquered.
+It’s allowed promoters in Europe to bring a fighter over to their shores solely due to the name of the man he conquered.

 Nobody will leave Williams alone as he keeps coming back and coming back.